Akvavit: Outside the Nordic countries

 Aquavit was seldom produced outside of the Nordic countries, but that began to change dramatically starting around 2010, especially in the United States, and particularly in areas that have larger concentrations of people with a Nordic heritage.
 An exception, however, is Northern Germany, and in particular the German state of Schleswig-Holstein, which was part of Denmark until the 19th century (see History of Schleswig-Holstein) and still has a notable Danish minority.
 Among the most important German brands are Bommerlunder from Flensburg, Kieler Sprotte from Kiel, and Malteserkreuz.
 Malteserkreuz has been produced in Berlin since 1924 by a subsidiary of Sweden's Vin & Sprit AB (now Pernod Ricard), the producer of many Swedish akvavits, and can be considered a German imitation of the Nordic aquavits since it is based on an original Danish recipe.
 Brands from Schleswig-Holstein, however, often have a long history, comparable to their Nordic counterparts.
 Bommerlunder, for instance, has been made since 1760.
 Aquavit is also an important part of the traditional cuisine of Schleswig-Holstein.
 German aquavit is virtually always distilled from fermented grain and generally has an alcohol content of 38% by volume, marginally less than Scandinavian aquavits.

 Many distilleries in the United States produce aquavit, especially in parts of the country with high populations of people of Nordic heritage.
 Examples include Colorado, Minnesota, Michigan, Wisconsin, Montana, Illinois, Oregon, New Hampshire, and Washington.
 The Midwest states in particular do quite well for the category and have produced numerous internationally acclaimed/award-winning brands.

 See List of Akvavit Producers in the United States for brand names and distilleries.

+Aquavit is also seeing a rise in popularity in Canada, particularly in Scandinavian settlements.
+Notable brands include Spirit of York Co in Toronto, Ontario, Drum Distilling Co in Drumheller, Alberta, and The Newfoundland Distillery Co, in Clarkes Beach Newfoundland.